 You must be able to transform your performance management and learning and development processes into two halves of the same loop.
 How do you do that, though?
 What would such a loop look like?
 Here are a couple of the high points:

-- Measure: Identify the impact of skills and knowledge on business processes.
+- Measure: Identify the impact of skills and knowledge on organizational processes.